Sunday 14 August 2011

 Bryson, Bill "The Lost Continent: Travels in Small-Town America" - 1989

-What more fun can be than going on a trip through the USA with America's most hilarious travel writer.
+What can be more fun than going on a trip through the USA with America's most hilarious travel writer.
 Especially when he sees it after having lived abroad for several years, so with almost foreign eyes.
 He starts in his hometown Des Moines in Iowa ("where somebody has to come from") and goes from East to West.

 As with all his other books, I really loved this one.